arcusmaximus/YTSubConverter/README.md

   * YTSubConverter detects dark text and adds an invisible, brighter subtitle on top of it.
 Because the Android app ignores transparency, (only) Android users will see this bright version and be able to read the subtitle. iOS users, however, are not so lucky - the app doesn't show the invisible subtitle, leaving only unreadable black-on-black text.

 ## Example workflow for creating subtitles that are color-coded by speaker
 * Download the video using e.g. [youtube-dl](http://yt-dl.org).
-(Tip: because YT-DL picks the highest resolution by default, you can save time by using `-F` to discover the available video resolutions and then downloading with `-f <number>` to download a smaller file.)
+(Tip: because YT-DL picks the highest resolution by default, you can save time by using `-F` to discover the available video resolutions and then downloading with `-f<number>` to download a smaller file.)
+  * If you're planning on doing karaoke timing, you may want to check if the video has Opus-encoded audio and explicitly download that - reason being that the m4a audio you normally get is ever so slightly shifted in time.
+Example: `-f137+251`
 * Open the locally saved video in a player that supports global hotkeys (e.g. VLC).
 If you haven't yet, set up hotkeys for pausing, resuming and rewinding the video.
 * Open Notepad and type out the subtitles, using the global hotkeys to control the video without having to switch between windows.
 * While typing, prefix each line with a “special” character (such as `*`, `+`...) to identify the speaker.
 Use `\N` for manual line breaks.
 (Example: `*Huh, that sign has an evil rabbit on it\N+That does look evil`)